saurabhburewar/Web_GCP-Manga-Translator/README.md

     ocr-translate => Trigger is 'translation-reqs' topic.
 Start point will be 'translate' ocr-save =>  Trigger is 'translation-results' topic.
 Start point will be 'save'

-- Open project in cloud shell in the console
+- Open project in cloud shell in the console.
+Enter the following commands in the shell

 ```
 git clone https://github.com/saurabhburewar/Web_GCP-Manga-Translator